This website uses cookies to help improve your user experience

 “Unlocking the power of audience segmentation, real-time monitoring of ad performance, analysis of user behavior and their satisfaction with the content goes beyond highlighting the areas that require optimization right now.
 It gives the chance to forecast future trends, user preferences, and even campaign results.”

-There are two main categories of educational applications, divided by the type of interaction: “Human-Machine” and “Human-Teacher”.
-In case of the “Human-Machine” apps, the interaction takes place directly between a student and a computer program, where the platform serves more as an interactive tutorial used by a student on his/her own.
+In the case of “Human-Machine” apps, interaction takes place directly between a student and a computer program.
+The platform serves more as an interactive tutorial used by a learner independently.

 Expert perspective